Yes.

 Don't know the ins and outs

-But I'll be expert soon enough
+But I'll be an expert soon enough

 There will be nobody to keep me bound, or keep me out